meschedl/Unckless_Lab_Resources/protocols/innubila_care_sheet.md

 ### Other Notes
 - _D. innubila_ do not like CO2, if you have to knock them out to sex them, do not expect them to reproduce well for another 2 days after that
 - They only lay well closely confined and crowded in the small mating cages
-- They prefer agar plates made with apple juice, mushroom broth, and sugar
+- They prefer agar plates made with apple juice, mushroom broth, and sugar, or just apple juice and sugar
-- They do not like yeast paste
+- They do not have a preference for yeast paste